 - a collective agreement (if you’re a member of a union)

-If paid sick days are included in your employment contract, your employer is legally required to pay you when you’re too sick or injured to work (as long as you haven’t used up your allotment of paid sick days).
+Whether you’re entitled to paid sick days will depend on the terms of your employment contract.
+If paid sick days are included in your contract, your employer is legally required to pay you when you’re too sick or injured to work (as long as you haven’t used up your allotment of paid sick days).

 If you need to take a sick day